Amankumarraj/Data_Acquisition_System/README.md

 # Data_Acquisition_System
-Used to transfer analog signals from ADC to UART
+Transfer analog signals from ADC to UART